Continually Updated Clinical Reference

 • Physical examination findings include swelling over the nasal bridge, grossly apparent deviation of the nasal bones, and periorbital ecchymosis.

-• Plain radiographs are not helpful in the diagnosis or management of nasal fractures in isolated nasal injury.2
+• Plain radiographs are not helpful in the diagnosis or management of nasal fractures in isolated nasal injury.
+[3]

-• Nasal bone CT scan is helpful if the patient has associated facial fractures.3
+• Nasal bone CT scan is helpful if the patient has associated facial fractures.
+[4]

 • Be sure to ask the patient how the external shape of the nose has changed since the fracture.
-In this way, the physician can determine what corrective maneuvers should be taken to restore the patient’s appearance through reduction of the nasal fracture.
+This helps determine what corrective maneuvers should be taken to restore the patient’s appearance through reduction of the nasal fracture.

 • Simple fracture of the nasal bones or nasal-septal complex